inputsh/automation-scripts/README.md

 ## `diplo_and_friends.py`

 Automatically download the latest Diplo & Friends BBC radio show by setting up a cronjob to run this script every Sunday morning.
 Can easily be modified to automatically download any of the BBC shows.
-I'm using this script on a Raspberry Pi that's always powered on and the script always downloads to a specific folder.
 The script tries to download every episode available from the show, but `get_iplayer` is smart enough not to download those that have already been downloaded, therefore avoiding the duplicate downloads.

+**Bonus points:** this script is executed on my [Nextcloud](https://nextcloud.com/) server, so there's a `php occ files:scan` command that re-scans the files in the directory the `.mp3` files are placed in.
+This script is also integrated with [Simplepush](https://simplepush.io/), so that I would get an Android notification that the new episode is currently being downloaded on my server.

 * **Scripting language:** Python 2
 * **Prerequisites:** `pip install requests bs4` and [`get_iplayer`](https://github.com/get-iplayer/get_iplayer).
+[Nextcloud](https://nextcloud.com/) and [Simplepush](https://simplepush.io/) for bonus points.

 ## `goodreads_to_md_list.py`

 This script works with the Goodreads API.
 It fetches the list of books from a public Goodreads shelf, and then outputs the list as a Markdown file.
 The point of this list is to have it synced in some external file, which could later be backed up (by using Git, as you can [see here](https://github.com/aleksandar-todorovic/notes/blob/master/00_books.md)).

+Note that each book in your year needs to have a valid `read_at` field filled out for the lines 53-65 to work.
+I could have added a small try/except to fix this, but I specifically wanted it to make sure that every book has a `read_at` field filled out before continuing.

 * **Scripting language:** Python 3
 * **Prerequisites:** `pip install requests`